The ever-growing problem of ever-growing codebases

 Bootnote

 This article is extracted from part of the author's talk at FOSDEM 2024 in Brussels, which was titled One way forward: finding a path to what comes after Unix.
-The other parts will follow soon. ®
+The other parts will follow soon, and will be collected here. ®